splunk/public-o11y-docs/gdi/get-data-in/serverless/azure/instrument-azure-functions.rst

 Instrument the code to send spans
 =================================================

 Next, instrument your code using OpenTelemetry.
 Use the following examples as a starting point to instrument your code.
+See :new-page:`<https://learn.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal#get-started-in-the-azure-portal>` in Microsoft Azure documentation for steps to add environment variables to an Azure function.

 Isolated worker process function
 ----------------------------------------------------